Without further delay, let's jump right in.

 Check out this video on string methods to learn more about what they are.

-That is the bare bones of literally every string method, it starts with a variable holding a primitive string value.
-Then you chain the desired method to the string variable using the dot notation and finish it off with parenthesis and a semicolon.
+That is the bare bones of every string method.
+It starts with a variable holding a primitive string value.
+You can then chain the desired method to the string variable using the dot notation and finish it off with parenthesis and a semicolon.
 Here is a code snippet showing how to use the trim() method.

 The replace method accepts two parameters, the first is what the string method should look for, and the second is the value to replace with the target.